buildbot/buildbot/master/docs/relnotes/index.rst

   - categories parameter is deprecated and removed.
 It should be replaced with tags=[cat]
   - noticeOnChannel parameter is deprecated and removed.

+* workdir behavior has been unified:

+  - getWorkdir() is now in :py:class:`~buildbot.process.buildstep.BuildStep`, and choose the workdir given following priority:

+        * workdir of the step, if defined

+        * workdir of the codebase, if defined

+        * workdir of the builder (itself defaults to 'build')

+    - setDefaultWorkdir() has been deprecated, but is now behaving the same for all the steps: Setting self.workdir if not already set

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~